Effective Approximation to Complex Algebraic Numbers by Algebraic Numbers of Bounded Degree: Results

 where $R_K$ is the regulator of the number field $\Q(\xi)$ and $c_1, c_2$ are (large) real numbers, independent of $\xi$.
 In Theorem \ref{thw4}, it takes the form

 since we have two applications of Theorem \ref{lflog}.

 The proofs of Theorems \ref{thw2} to \ref{thw4} are based on the recent results of Bajpai \cite{Baj23} on the effective resolution of norm-form equations in three to five variables, which considerably extend earlier results of Vojta \cite{Vo83}.
-We prove a stronger version of these results, necessary for our intended application.
-In addition, our treatment of norm-form equations in five variables is completely new; indeed we prove the following result which is perhaps of independent interest.
+Except when $n=4$ and $d=8$, we prove a stronger version of these results, suitable for our intended application.
+In addition, our treatment of norm-form equations in five variables is completely new; indeed we prove the following result which may be of independent interest.

-\begin{theorem} Let $\xi$ be a totally complex algebraic number of degree $d \ge 8$ such that the algebraic number field $K = \Q (\xi)$ is Galois.
+\begin{theorem} Let $\xi$ be a totally complex algebraic number of degree $d \ge 10$ such that the algebraic number field $K = \Q (\xi)$ is Galois.
 Assume that $1, \sigma(\xi) + \overline{\sigma(\xi)}, \sigma(\xi) \cdot \overline{\sigma(\xi)}$ are linearly independent over $\Q$, for every Galois conjugate $\sigma(\xi)$ of $\xi$.
 Then, there exist effectively computable positive real numbers $\kappa (\xi)$ and $c(\xi)$ such that